27 Jun 2018

 With the World Cup in full swing without some of the key M&A players, we looked at how this would affect the M&A rankings of global league tables.
 With no United States or China at Russia 2018, who makes our first XI?

-- Thomson Reuters Eikon allows users to search M&A deal flows data and create customized league tables.
+- Our flagship desktop product Eikon allows users to search M&A deal flows data and create customized league tables.